ai-rio/QuoteKit/docs/stories/prd/story-2-2-enhanced-dashboard-landing-experience.md

-# Story 2.2: Enhanced Dashboard & Landing Experience 🚧 PLANNED
+# Story 2.2: Enhanced Dashboard & Landing Experience ✅ COMPLETED

 As a user,
 I want a helpful dashboard that guides me through the application,
 so that I can quickly understand the workflow and access key features.

-## 🚧 Implementation Status: PLANNED
+## ✅ Implementation Status: COMPLETED
 **Target**: Epic 2 Phase 1
-**Dependencies**: Story 2.1 (Professional Navigation) **Status**: Ready for development
+**Dependencies**: Story 2.1 (Professional Navigation) **Status**: Successfully implemented

 ## Acceptance Criteria